View of the field from the outfield berm at Sloan Park in Mesa, Arizona, during a Chicago Cubs spring training game

 • If you’re a fan of regional food, many of the ballparks offer specialties of the home teams’ cities in their concession stands.
 Some notable items worth mentioning that we’ve come across: Skyline Chili at Goodyear Ballpark; Chicago deep-dish pizza and pork tenderloin sandwiches at Sloan Park; K.C. and Texas barbecue at Surprise Stadium; fried cheese curds at Maryvale Park and Dodger dogs at Camelback Ranch.

-You can check out a guide to Cactus League eats here; though it’s worth noting that concessions menus often change on a year-to-year basis.
+Follow the link for an overview of food items at stadiums around the Cactus League, though it’s worth noting that concessions menus often change on a year-to-year basis.

 Things to do in Arizona during spring training